chipsenkbeil-academic/codesign-challenge/doc/report.md

-However, given that I was approaching the third week of this assignment, I did not want to risk trying another optimization given that my current design provided me with a improvement on the order of 10^3.
+However, given that I was approaching the third week of this assignment, I did not want to risk trying another optimization given that my current design provided me with a improvement of ~50,000 times faster.

 Final Thoughts
 --------------